asmarchioli/asmarchioli/README.md

 ## About Me
 Welcome to my profile.
 I'm Alexandre da Silva Marchioli, a programmer, writer, musician, and student of Data Science and Artificial Intelligence.

 I've studied various programming languages on my own and through courses, such as JavaScript, PHP, and Python, as well as HTML 5 and CSS.
 I've created automation projects with Python to reduce repetitive activities and save time.
-I've developed virtual robots (chatbots) for the "Discord" platform using Node.js.
+I've developed virtual robots (chatbots) for the Discord platform using Node.js.

 Currently, I am engaged in process automation and RPA projects using Python.
 Additionally, I develop dashboards with Power BI to facilitate the visualization of key data.
+I also create chatbots for platforms such as Discord, WhatsApp, and others, enabling more efficient and interactive communication.
+By integrating automation, data visualization, and communication solutions, I aim to optimize processes and enhance user interaction.
 ## Programming Languages ​​and Softwares

 <div align="center">